SamuelAbade/SamuelAbade/README.md

-# Hi, My Name Is Samuel! 👋
+# Call Me Samuel! :sunglasses:

 👩‍💻 I'm currently looking for a job.
 So, feel free to **see my linkedin:**